- Carlee Frank

 They were welcomed by a local pastor and offered an apartment rent-free by a local woman until they could find a place of their own.
 A Baños-local even said their church had been praying for an English-speaking family to come share the Gospel with non-Spanish-speaking backpackers.
 Although, Baños was not where the Purdys thought they’d end up, Donna said they knew it was where they were meant to be.

 Life in tropical Baños, however, quickly became an uphill battle.
 Moving during the rainy season and not owning a car meant walking to Spanish lessons in the rain.
 Their first apartment had no windows, furniture, refrigerator or internet, and their children were very unhappy.
 Finally, a plethora of spiritual attacks and lack of a deep community spelled disaster.

-Furthermore, it took nearly two years of searching for a building until they found the current location of Gringos Café -though, the way it came together is miraculous.
+Furthermore, it took nearly two years of searching for a building until they found the current location of Gringos Café — though, the way it came together in the end is miraculous.

 Donna said they had to give up what they thought their lives would look like and instead trust God in the midst of uncertainty.

 “It’s kind of dangerous territory to ‘what if’ God,” she said.
 “His paths are higher, bigger and grander, if they weren’t, why would we be following?
 But we don’t need to understand, just follow, obey and trust.”

 Since the opening of Gringos Café, the Purdys have met many travelers while breaking bread together.
 Donna said they’ve noticed a difference between vacationers and travelers.
 Travelers want to soak in the culture, and are often on a quest of self-actualization, making them open to deeper conversation.
 Vacationers are usually there to unwind and move on.